Review by Ian Keogh

 Readers who placed a high priority on continuity were never fond of Haney’s writing, but now Batman has been shoehorned into hundreds of different stories perhaps his approach can be viewed more charitably.
 No Batman biography mentions his briefly having a second ward named Lance Bruner, but he’s here, along with Bruce Wayne’s spy assignment for Winston Churchill during World War II and an invulnerable thug able to rally Gotham’s criminal element and Batman powerless to stop him.
 And the thing is, these are all decent reads.
 Haney’s approach mirrored the TV dramas of the era, with each story being a standalone episode having its own consistency, irrespective of elements that might contradict Batman’s continuity elsewhere.
 Collected as a run, some shortcomings show.
 You can guarantee any businessman introduced is a rat, and the waterfront is a favoured location, but Haney’s inventive in the way team-ups occur, and he hits his stride once the team-ups feature what are now lesser known characters (although the Creeper one is still a bit ho-hum).
 The series introduced Green Arrow as we now know him, a visual makeover from Adams transforming the bland character seen earlier and who would later team with Green Lantern.

 This is cheap format black and white, and given that half the book is substandard, perhaps a better bet is to pick up the Adams stories alone in the first volume of Batman Illustrated by Neal Adams.
-The other alternative is the luxury option of the oversized omnibus hardcover Batman: The Brave and the Bold Volume One, also encompassing part of volume two.
+The other alternative is the luxury option of the oversized omnibus hardcover Batman: The Brave and the Bold Volume One, which combines two paperback equivalents, and also encompasses part of volume two.